-Last month’s Clinical Corner article addressed Understanding Choices in Manual Wheelchairs and focused on standard and custom folding wheelchairs.
+Last month’s Clinical Corner article addressed Understanding Choices in Manual Wheelchairs and focused on standard and folding wheelchairs.
 The article included links to previous Clinical Corner articles that detailed various aspects of manual mobility.
-This month, Clinical Corner will continue the discussion on manual mobility, with a focus on custom rigid wheelchairs.
+This month, Clinical Corner will continue the discussion on manual mobility, with a focus on rigid wheelchairs.

 What is a rigid wheelchair?

 A rigid wheelchair is a wheelchair that has frame that is one piece.
 Rigid wheelchairs are ultralight weight due to their overall design and due to the materials used.
 There is no cross-brace in a rigid frame wheelchair, which means that the wheelchair does not fold side-to-side.
 Depending upon how the wheelchair is configured, the back canes may be able to fold down for transport purposes.
 Most rigid wheelchairs typically have a “fixed” front end, with a platform for foot positioning; however, some models of rigid wheelchairs exist that have swing away front hangers to allow ease of standing transfers while still providing the benefits of a rigid frame.

 It should be noted that while rigid frames do not fold crossways, some models do permit a way to fold into a compact unit for transport purposes.

 What is the benefit of a rigid wheelchair?